ubergarm/rimworld-mp-kitchen-sink-reloaded/README.md

 * Mod Error Checker
 * Pets can eat from Wall Refrigiators
 * Better Surgery
-* More Slaves
+* More Slaves - seems okay, didn't fuss while trading
-* Medicines+ 1.4
+* Medicines+ 1.4 - hypnotol seems bugged and throws errors but does not desync...
-* Vanilla Solar Shield Retextured
-* The Price is Right
+* The Price is Right - seems okay, didn't fuss while trading
 * Tacticowl - it is listed as supported on MPCompat and its 3x base mods are compat
 * Float Sub-menus
 * Searchable Menus